 - Nuts and seeds

-- Carbohydrate-rich foods like whole grain pasta, bread, and rice
+- Carbohydrate-rich foods like whole-grain pasta, bread, and rice

-- Protein-rich foods including legumes and animal products
+- Protein-rich foods, including legumes

 - Natural high-sugar foods like fruit